gtonkinhill/fastbaps/README.md

 #> [1] "Clustering using hierarchical Bayesian clustering..."
 ```

 This provides a Bayesian hierarchical clustering of the data.
-To obtain the partition of this hierarchy that maximises the marginal likelihood run
+To obtain the partition of this hierarchy under Dirichlet Process Mixture model run

 ``` r
 best.partition <- best_baps_partition(sparse.data, baps.hc)